cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 >
 > * Stackless function calls: some optimizations are not be applied.
 > * Recursive function calls: the size and execution time of a recursive function call are increased by one.
-> * Internal array element access: the size of a jump table and execution time of array access are increased by one; by one, some optimizations are not be applied.
+> * Internal array element access: the size of a jump table and execution time of an array access are increased by one; some optimizations are not be applied.
-> * Optimized case expressions: the size and execution time of optimized case statement may be increased by one.
+> * Optimized case expressions: the size and execution time of optimized case statement may increase by one.
 > * List iteration loops: the size and execution time of the last iteration are increased by two.
-> * Remote calls: initialization of remote modules is increased by one or two instructions per remote function; however this only impacts the initialization of a remote module and not subsequent calls.
+> * Remote calls: initialization of remote modules is increased by one or two instructions per remote function; however this only impacts the initialization of a remote module and not subsequent function calls.

 Example of a program compiled with `symbolic-labels` set to `true`: